Skip to content

 Failed to load pictureFailed to load picture

-For the purpose of P2, it is enough to know that setting the mstatus.MIE and mie.MTIE bits will enable timer interrupts on the CPU, while setting either of them to 0 would disable timer interrupts.
-We recommend you to scan through chapter 3.1.6 and 3.1.14 of the RISC-V reference mannual for mstatus and mie, but don't feel obliged to understand everything.
-We will touch the other bits of these CSRs in the next few projects, especially mstatus.
+For the purpose of P2, it is enough to know that setting the mstatus.MIE and mie.MTIE bits will enable timer interrupts on the CPU while setting either of them to 0 would disable timer interrupts.
+We recommend you to scan through chapter 3.1.6 and 3.1.9 of the RISC-V reference manual for mstatus and mie, but don't feel obliged to understand everything.
+We will explain the other bits of these CSRs in the next few projects.

-Below is a screenshot of chapter 8.2.1 of this CPU document which describes more details.
+Below is a screenshot of chapter 8.2.1 in this CPU document which describes the details.

 Failed to load picture